 In Sinfest, to a minor degree, this is why God does not show his face and uses the hand puppets.
 His showing a image of his face to two people caused a bit of a fight.
 Now imagine if He showed His face to a few more people...

 When Slick ate the Fruit of Knowledge and found out he was a cartoon character, he tried to kill himself by jumping off a cliff.
 That works out about as well as you'd think —except that the river was Lethe.

 Nodwick has a storyline about That Which Man Was Not Meant To Know, which has fallen into the hands of She Who Must Be Obeyed in the Lands That Know No Name.
 As it turns out, only men are not meant to know it.
 To women it's simply hysterically funny.

-In the Teenage Mutant Ninja Turtles movies reviews, he tried to stay positive on the first and second movies, but still gives out negative responses.
-He tried to hope that the third movie, which even The Angry Video Game Nerd declares to be awful (he considered the first and second decent), will turn out good... then '5 minutes later'... we see him cuddling around in the bathroom, bawling incoherently, followed with much more Freak Out and inventing the word horrifuckus, after the revelation that the movie was really really... bad.
+In the Teenage Mutant Ninja Turtles movie reviews, he tried to stay positive on the first and second movies, but still gives out negative responses.
+He tried to hope that the third movie, which even The Angry Video Game Nerd declares to be awful (he considered the first and second decent), will turn out good... then "5 minutes later"... we see him cuddling around in the bathroom, bawling incoherently, followed with much more Freak Out and inventing the word horrifuckus, after the revelation that the movie was really really... bad.